 In this chapter, e-commerce will refer to commercial activities between consumers and business retailers that take place over the internet and in which the retailers market or sell goods, services or digital content to consumers who are using networked devices – such as personal computers, tablets, smartphones and internet-enabled televisions.

 In this sense, as previously indicated, e-commerce is a fast-moving territory.
-Retailers now routinely use social networks such as Facebook and Twitter to market their products, and consumers are increasingly using social networks to purchase goods and services.4 This is sometimes referred to as 'social commerce' or 's-commerce'.
+Retailers now routinely use social networks such as Facebook, Twitter and Instagram to market their products, and consumers are increasingly buying goods and services marketed to them on social networks.
 Retailers are also tending to optimise their operations so that consumers can learn about and buy goods and services through dedicated applications (apps) installed on their mobile devices (such as smartphones or tablets) rather than through more traditional websites.
 This allows retailers to learn more and more about their customers through location-based technologies and other marketing automation technologies.

-Near-field technologies (and related security functions) now feature in the most up-to-date mobile devices and these are being leveraged to allow consumers to make payments, which looks likely to disrupt the credit and debit card industry.
+Near-field technologies (and related security functions) now feature in most mobile devices and these are being leveraged to allow consumers to make payments directly through the devices themselves, a practice that looks likely to disrupt the credit and debit card industry.
 In future, consumers may also make more use of cryptocurrencies such as bitcoin to buy goods and services.
-If this does happen, it will have profound implications for financial regulators and central banks.
+For example, in 2019, e-commerce website Etsy began accepting purchases in bitcoin.
+If cryptocurrencies are adopted as a method of payment this will have profound implications for financial regulators and central banks.

 III E-COMMERCE SOLUTIONS

 Most owners of major international retail brands now operate a business strategy in which e-commerce activity forms one or more of several channels through which the goods or services associated with the brand are marketed and sold.
-This involves the brand owner operating a portfolio of e-commerce platforms that, at a minimum, generally include websites, mobile apps and maintaining presence on social media platforms.
-Each channel generally forms an integral part of the brand owner's business, increasing brand exposure and, ultimately, revenue and profits.
+This involves the brand owner operating a portfolio of e-commerce platforms that, at a minimum, generally include websites, mobile apps and social media platforms.
+Each channel generally forms an integral part of the brand owner's business, with the objective of increasing brand exposure and, ultimately, revenue and profits.
 Responsibility for operating each e-commerce platform tends, to a greater or lesser extent, to be allocated among the brand owner itself, specialist digital media marketing agencies, e-commerce platform providers or third-party stakeholders (such as franchisees and joint venture partners).
-Depending on their circumstances, brand owners and retailers are therefore able (to a greater or lesser extent) to outsource responsibility for parts of their overall e-commerce offerings to third-party providers.
+Depending on their circumstances, brand owners and retailers are therefore able to outsource responsibility for parts of their overall e-commerce offerings to third-party providers.

-The problem that brand owners face when operating this type of strategy is that e-commerce channels have an inherent tendency to conflict with other, more traditional channels, particularly bricks-and-mortar channels that are operated by third parties.
+The problem that brand owners face when operating this type of strategy is that e-commerce channels have an inherent tendency to conflict with other, more traditional channels, such as bricks-and-mortar channels operated by third parties.
 This conflict arises because of the borderless nature of the internet, which makes it difficult to impose territorial restrictions on the marketing and sale of goods, services and digitised content through e-commerce channels.

 For example, an international UK fashion brand might have long-standing franchising agreements in place with a bricks-and-mortar franchisee in France.
-If, separately, the UK brand were to implement a website and mobile app that offers French consumers goods at cheaper prices or better returns policies than being offered by the franchisee's bricks-and-mortar shops, this would be problematic.
+If, separately, the UK brand were to implement a website and mobile app that offer French consumers goods at cheaper prices or with better returns policies than those being offered by the franchisee's bricks-and-mortar shops, this would be problematic.

 This type of scenario challenges the brand owner and the franchisee to find a way of operating their potentially competing and conflicting channels in harmony.
-Of course, in essence, this is a commercial challenge that will be resolved through commercial agreement.
-Ultimately, however, the documentation of that agreement will need to show a full understanding of the different channels and how they interrelate.
+Of course, in essence, this is a commercial challenge that will be resolved through a commercial agreement.
+Ultimately, however, the contractual documentation that underpins that agreement will have to show a full understanding of the different channels and how they interrelate.
+For example, the brand owner may wish to allow its franchisees or joint venture partners to take responsibility for operating some or all of the brand's local e-commerce platform or social media presence.
+If this is agreed, then the franchise agreement or joint venture documentation will have to specify what the franchisee or partner is permitted to do or is restricted from doing online.
+Current market practice is for either the contract itself or any handbook that is incorporated into the contract to address the following types of points:

 IV E-COMMERCE LEGAL LANDSCAPE